singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - You can stop a Dataflow job in the following two ways:
 	- Canceling a job.
 This method applies to both streaming and batch pipelines.
 Canceling a job stops the Dataflow service from processing any data, including buffered data
 	- Draining a job.
 This method applies only to streaming pipelines.
 Draining a job enables the Dataflow service to finish processing the buffered data while simultaneously ceasing the ingestion of new data.
+ - Updating the pipeline:
+ 	- If any major change to windowing transformation (like completely changing window fn from fixed to sliding) in Beam/Dataflow/you want to stop pipeline but want inflight data --> use Drain option.
+	- For all other use cases and Minor changing to windowing fn (like just changing window time of sliding window) --> Use Update with Json mapping.
  - Concepts -
  	- **Pipeline**: encapsulates series of computations that accepts input data from external sources, transforms data to provide some useful intelligence, and produce output
 	- **PCollections**: abstraction that represents a potentially distributed, multi-element data set, that acts as the pipeline’s data.
 PCollection objects represent input, intermediate, and output data.
 The edges of the pipeline.